lusanex/PixelMagic/Readme.md

 - **Multiple Filters**: Apply different filters including sepia, black and white, and color inversion.
 - **Command-Line Interface**: Easy-to-use command-line interface for quick operations.
 - **Custom Input and Output**: Specify your own input and output file paths for flexibility.
-- **Extensible Design**: Inherintace, the program modular design makes it easy to add new filters.
+- **Extensible Design**: Inheritance, the program modular design makes it easy to add new filters.

 ## Getting Started
 ### Prerequisites